8 Week Clinical Psychodynamic Seminars

 Introduction to Psychodynamic Theory & Practice: The six major psychoanalytic theorists

-These seminars are a 20 week gentle introduction to psychoanalytic theories.
+These online seminars are a 20 week gentle introduction to psychoanalytic theories.
+These seminars are for anybody who has an interest in understanding the psychodynamic theories about the mind and the therapies that have evolved from these.
 They would be particularly helpful to psychiatry trainees and those in the helping professions who need a more psychodynamic focus.
 The 6 theorists introduced in this seminars are Freud, Klein, Lacan, Bion, Winnicott, and Jung.

 Theories in Psychoanalysis